Thuya Poetry Review was founded in 2021 by Cassie Leone and Aaron Styza

 If you would like to apply for the associate editor position, contact us at firstname.lastname@example.org.

 Aaron Styza received his MFA from the University of California, Irvine, and his BA from Eckerd College.
 His work has appeared or is forthcoming in The American Journal of Poetry, Prometheus Dreaming, Faultline, Aji Magazine, Two Cities Review, Heron Tree, and elsewhere.
-He currently works in the antiquarian book trade, and lives in San Diego, California.
+He currently works at University of California, San Diego.

 Cassie Leone is originally from the Bay Area, California.
-She completed her BA at Smith College and her MFA at UC Irvine (expected May 2021).
+She completed her BA at Smith College and her MFA at UC Irvine, where she continues as a lecturer.
 Her work can be found in The Roadrunner Review, Foothill Journal, Salt Hill Journal, and others.
-She is the current poetry editor of Faultline Journal.
 She’s been awarded the Lynn Garnier Memorial Award for poetry, the Nora Folkenflik Award for Excellence in Poetry, and the Academy of American Poets Prize.
 She currently resides in San Diego with her pet rabbits.

 Issue 1: Associate Editor